cartufer/naiot/README.md

 # naiot
 Not Another Internet Of Things

-WebSocket based Server for Espressif microcontrollers
+WebSocket based iot Server for Micropython microcontrollers

-This is going to be a micropython project.

-This project is on hold, pending a functioning mdns plugin.
+The main program of this project is mit licensed but uses both mit licensed projects and apache2.0 licensed projects.
+Please be aware of these licenses in the license folder.

 Goals in order of priority;
 set pins based on inbound websocket strings.